zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/ota_definition.md

 #### Upgrade End Command [0x06]

 Upon reception all the image data, the client should verify the image to ensure its integrity and validity.
-If the device requires signed images it shall examine the image and verify the signature as described in section 6.3.9.2.
+If the device requires signed images it shall examine the image and verify the signature.
 Clients may perform additional manufacturer specific integrity checks to validate the image, for example, CRC check on the actual file data.

 If the image fails any integrity checks, the client shall send an Upgrade End Request command to the upgrade server with a status of INVALID_IMAGE.
 In this case, the client may reinitiate the upgrade